kgolding/website-kgolding.co.uk/content/project/text-to-speech-for-two-way-radio.md

 date = "2016-08-07T18:06:49+01:00"
-description = "Speaking text message for retail two-way radios" keywords = ["text-to-speech", "Motorola", "two-way radio"] title = "Text to speech for two-way radio"
+description = "Speaking text message for retail two-way radios" keywords = ["text-to-speech", "Motorola", "two-way radio"] title = "Text to speech for two-way radios"
 +++

 Whilst two-way radios are used in retail environments, many of the radios are entry level and rarely feature text